 A Zambian development worker since 2009

 I have known and worked with Mr. Voster Tembo, a Zambian development worker, for many years.
 We have worked on several projects, the most significant of which was the founding of the Zambian Development Support Foundation in 2013.
 Yes, I know about the pitfalls of MONGO’s, but this one is different (isn’t that what they all say?) and

 My most recent collaboration with Voster is an attempt to address one failing of the survey of aid and development workers that my colleague J (aka Evil Genius) and I launched nearly three years ago.
-That survey reached over 1ooo self-identified aid and development workers, but only 5% identified as ‘local aid workers’ hence we heard and reported on a very skewed, likely Western centric set of voices.
+That survey reached over 1000 self-identified aid and development workers, but only 5% identified as ‘local aid workers’ hence we heard and reported on a very skewed, and likely Western centric set of voices.

 Voster and I talked about these results and agreed that the voices of local workers needed to be heard.
 After discussion with some of his colleagues we constructed a short online survey intended to be an exploratory study that might lead us to both better questions and to finding efficient ways to gather data.
 The best first step would have been to do extensive interviews of a number of development workers and learn from them which questions were relevant and seek their counsel as to how to get more voices gathered.
 Given time and resource limitations we decided that an exploratory study seemed an acceptable second choice.